-In an article published October 3, 2019, in Materials Chemistry Frontiers, the team was able to show not only ‘that’ but also ‘how’ silk increases its toughness under conditions where most materials would become very brittle.
+In an article published on October 3, 2019, in Materials Chemistry Frontiers, the team was able to show not only ‘that’ but also ‘how’ silk increases its toughness under conditions where most materials would become very brittle.
 Indeed, silk seems to contradict the fundamental understanding of polymer science by not losing but gaining quality under really cold conditions by becoming both stronger and more stretchable.
 This study examines the ‘how’ and explains the ‘why’.
 It turns out that the underlying processes rely on the many nano-sized fibrils that make up the core of a silk fiber.

 In line with traditional polymer theory, the study asserts that the individual fibrils do indeed become stiffer as they get colder.
-The novelty and importance of the study lies in the conclusion that this stiffening leads to increased friction between the fibrils.
+The novelty and importance of the study lie in the conclusion that this stiffening leads to increased friction between the fibrils.
 This friction in turn increases crack-energy diversion while also resisting fibril slippage.
-Changing temperature would also modulate attraction between individual silk protein molecules in turn affecting core properties of each fibril, which is made up of many thousand molecules.
+Changing temperature would also modulate attraction between individual silk protein molecules in turn affecting the core properties of each fibril, which is made up of many thousand molecules.

 Importantly, the research is able to describe the toughening process on both the micron and nano-scale levels.
 The team concludes that any crack that tears through the material is diverted each time it hits a nano-fibril forcing it to lose ever more energy in the many detours it has to negotiate.
 And thus a silk fiber only breaks when the hundreds or thousands of nano-fibrils have first stretched and then slipped and then all of them have individually snapped.

-It would appear that this study has far-reaching implications by suggesting a broad spectrum of novel applications for silks ranging from new materials for use in Earth’s polar regions to novel composites for light-weight airplanes and kites flying in the strato- and meso-sphere to, perhaps, even giant webs spun by robot spiders to catch astro-junk in space.
+It would appear that this study has far-reaching implications by suggesting a broad spectrum of novel applications for silks ranging from new materials for use in Earth’s polar regions to novel composites for light-weight airplanes and kites flying in the strato- and mesosphere to, perhaps, even giant webs spun by robot spiders to catch astro-junk in space.

-Professor Fritz Vollrath, from Oxford University’s Department of Zoology, said: ‘We envision that this study will lead to the design and fabrication of new families of tough structural filaments and composites using both natural and silk-inspired filaments for applications in extreme cold conditions such as space.’
+Professor Fritz Vollrath, from Oxford University’s Department of Zoology, said: ‘We envision that this study will lead to the design and fabrication of new families of tough structural filaments and composites using both natural and silk-inspired filaments for applications in extremely cold conditions such as space.’